Heed the Sirens’ Call

 We’ll remember the Magic.

-(As published in the Boston Sunday Herald travel section, June 2005)
+(As published in the Boston Sunday Herald, travel section cover, page 53, June 2005)

 A snow-tographer’s guide to conquering his favorite slopes

 How does a child from Brisbane, Australia—better known for wakeboarding than snowboarding—decide on snow journalism as a career move?

 For professional “snow-tographer” and writer Vince Shuley, it started with adventurous parents who shared their desire to explore the world, and a list of eight countries where he found his own inspiration, merging his love for extreme mountain sports with his talent through the lens of a camera.